 Other Steps Along the Way

 Mindfulness practices are central to ACT for depression and can help individuals cultivate present-moment awareness.
-You can develop greater clarity and emotional balance by observing thoughts, feelings, and sensations without judgment.
+By observing thoughts, feelings, and sensations without judgment, you can develop greater clarity and emotional balance.
 This can be particularly beneficial for managing depressive symptoms.
 By focusing on the present moment, you can develop greater awareness of your depressive triggers and learn to respond more effectively to them in real time.

 Depression often leads to a loss of interest in activities that were once meaningful or enjoyable.
 ACT for depression helps you clarify your values and identify the actions you can take to move toward those values, even in the presence of depression.
 Acceptance and Commitment Therapy for depression helps you recognize that you are more than your depressive thoughts and feelings.
 By developing a broader perspective on yourself and your experiences, you can reduce the impact of depression on your self-concept.